-Marquette University School of Dentistry is pleased to present you with its 2012–2013 bulletin.
-The School of Dentistry continues to meet the challenges and take advantage of the exciting opportunities found in contemporary dental education.
-In doing so we reaffirm our institutional commitment to provide the finest dental education possible, based on a tradition that invites innovation, growth and progress.
+Marquette University School of Dentistry is pleased to present you with its 2021–2022 bulletin.
+The School of Dentistry continues to meet the challenges and to grow through the exciting opportunities found in contemporary dental education.
+In doing so we reaffirm our institutional commitment to provide the finest dental education possible, based on a tradition that invites innovation, and fosters growth and ongoing progress.

 Contemporary dental education requires us to adopt new paradigms of instruction and learning, thereby creating an enriched academic, research and clinical culture — preserving the best of the past while integrating the opportunities and challenges of the future.
 Welcome!

 The Marquette University School of Dentistry strives to be a premier academic oral health center.

 The Marquette University School of Dentistry is committed to excellence in education, research and service, resulting in high quality oral health care.